 At some point in your sewing career, you will be topstitching.
 And when you do, you want a beautiful, perfectly straight line with even stitches.

-To accomplish this, you can use a topstitch needle in combination with a straight stitch throat plate and/or single-hole presser foot.
+To accomplish this, you can use a topstitch needle.

 And the extra sharp point makes for precise and accurate straight stitches.